Serving Kansas City’s homeless since 1986

 SAVE, Inc. begins providing assistance to homeless individuals and families needing emergency and transitional housing and related services.

 SAVE, Inc. receives a grant award from the Missouri Department of Mental Health to provide rental and utility assistance to individuals and families who are homeless and suffer from mental illness, substance abuse addiction and/or living with AIDS.

 1999 Mitchell House, a three-story stone house, is purchased and renovated to house the administrative offices of SAVE, Inc. Mitchell House is named after SAVE, Inc.’s founding board treasurer, Loyed Mitchell.

 McCarty II, a duplex next to McCarty Place, is purchased and rehabbed utilizing funds from the Missouri Housing Development Commission.
-McCarty II is designed to provide transitional housing for low-income families affected with HIV/AIDS.
+McCarty II is designed to provide transitional housing for low-income families affected by HIV/AIDS.
 McCarty II is named after Jay McCarty, a founding board member.

 Stepping Stones is created with support from the Missouri Housing Development Commission to provide transitional housing for individuals who are low-income and living with HIV/AIDS.
 Stepping Stones is an eight-unit studio apartment complex, which was originally the carriage house to Mitchell House.

 SAVE Inc. receives the Missouri Governor’s Award for Excellence in Affordable Housing.